gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 - Accurate, ratiometric voltage and current measurement
 - Fault-tolerant handling of reverse polarity and missing cells
 - Sequential testing to minimize BOM cost and thermal complexity
-- Hardware based protection features for relaibility
+- Hardware based protection features for reliability
-- Reduce manufacturing and assembly cost as much as possbile due to budget constraint
+- Reduce manufacturing and assembly cost as much as possible due to budget constraint
 - Clear documentation of design intent and constraints

 # PCB Design: